dgryski/go-perfbook/performance.md

 > It's easy to be fast if you don't have to be correct.

+But correctness can depend on the problem.
+Heuristic algorithms that are mostly-right most of the time can be fast, as can algorithms which guess and improve allowing you to stop when you hit an acceptable limit.

 Cache common cases:

 * Your cache doesn't even need to be huge.